anapaulamendes/dining-philosopher-problem/README.md

-# dining-philosopher-problem
-Dining Philosopher Problem Using Semaphores
+# Dining Philosopher Problem Using Semaphores